 Last but not least, the best thing you can do for your child’s eye health is to provide them with regular visits to the optometrist.
 When it comes to a child’s eyes, catching a problem early is crucial to achieving the best possible results.

-Kid’s Eye Exams in Orillia
+Kid’s Eye Tests in Orillia

 At Orillia Eyewear & iCare, we offer top-notch eye care in our child-friendly facility.
 Our warm, patient and caring staff will help ensure that your child feels safe and comfortable.

-During your child’s comprehensive eye exam, we’ll assess their overall eye health and evaluate their visual acuity, among other visual skills.
+During your child’s comprehensive eye test, we’ll assess their overall eye health and evaluate their visual acuity, among other visual skills.
 We’ll happily discuss the results of the examination with you and your child and answer any questions you may have.

-- A: A child should have an eye exam by the time they’re a year old, at least once between the ages of 3 and 5, and annually starting in first grade.
+- A: A child should have an eye test by the time they’re a year old, at least once between the ages of 3 and 5, and annually starting in first grade.
 Your optometrist will recommend the most suitable time for appointments according to your child's eye health, family history of eye problems, and lifestyle.

 - A: If your child needs to wear glasses and struggles to keep them on, the following may help.
 Ask your optometrist about special bands or straps that secure the frames in place.
 Furthermore, allowing your child to choose the glasses they like and feel comfortable in will encourage them to keep them on throughout the day.
 Offer your child rewards or incentives for keeping their eyewear in place and make sure they wear their glasses regularly.
-Contact us today with any questions you may have about your child’s eye health and to schedule their eye exam!
+Contact us today with any questions you may have about your child’s eye health and to schedule their eye test!

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Orillia Eyewear & iCare for an eye exam and eyeglasses that match your style.